Marina Zolotova: Arrest in 2021

+Release

+She was released and exiled to Ukraine on 13 December 2025, after the US deal with the Lukashenko regime, among 123 political prisoners.

 International reactions

 Zolatava's sentence was condemned by exiled colleagues from Tut.by, opposition leader Sviatlana Tsikhanouskaya, the European Federation of Journalists, the Belarusian Association of Journalists, CPJ and many more.
 Reporters Without Borders called the sentence "absurd."
 PEN America stated that Zolotava's sentence is part of the relentless campaign of "the Belarusian government to punish and silence independent media".

 In May 2023, BAJ launched the solidarity marathon for imprisoned Belarusian journalists.
 Along with photos of Andrzej Poczobut, Ihar Losik, and Alexander Mantsevich, participants from all around the world held Zolatava's portrait.